w3c/web-performance/CONTRIBUTING.md

 ## Editing Process

-Everyone use the standard fork, branch, and pull request workflow to propose changes to the specification.
+Everyone should use the standard fork, branch, and pull request workflow to propose changes to the specification.
 Please make branch names informative - by including the issue or bug number for example.

 Editorial changes that improve the readability of the specification or correct spelling or grammatical mistakes are welcome.